Constitution of the Yale College Democrats

 We fight for candidates and causes that advance equal justice, human dignity, and the empowerment of all people.

-We embrace students of all backgrounds who want to take action and join an inclusive community of dedicated progressives.
+We embrace students of all backgrounds who want to take action and join an inclusive community dedicated to these values.

 Article II: The Executive Board